orellanauser/NLSUpdate/README.md

 Run/Test
 1) Obtain the correct firmware package from your device vendor (Newland) and copy it to the device as OTA.zip.
-2) Place the file at /storage/emulated/0/Documents/OTA.zip on the device.
+2) Place the file at /Documents or /Download on the device.
 3) Install and launch the app.
 4) If the broadcast is handled by the system, the device should start the vendor update process.